TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 **Formspree**

-• I've included a Contact Form powered by Formspree, which ensures that reaching out to me is as easy as possible.
+• I've included a Contact Form powered by Formspree, which ensures that reaching out to anyone is as easy as possible.

 • It's simple and functional, without the need for complex backend technologies like PHP.